MikeHongyuanFan/lianV3/backenddjango/Sprint1Readme/CheckList.md

  - Perform product delete action.

 ## Relationships##
- - Product connnect to application, one application can have ? products?(Unknown)
+ - Product connnect to application, one application can have 1  ? products?(Mutipual application)
  - One product can be owned by mutipual applications?
-(Unknown)
+(Yes)
- - Relationship to borrowers(Unknown)
+ - Relationship to borrowers (Connect Borrower to many product)
- - Relationship to brokers(Unknown)
+ - Relationship to brokers non
- - Relationship to branches (Unknown)
+ - Relationship to branches (non)
- - Relationship to document (Unknown)
+ - Relationship to document (yes one document have mutipual product)
- - Relationship to note (Unknown)

 ## Input fields##

- - No information provided for product input fields
- - No information provided for get action for receving data for each apis
+List of names.
 ### Calculator###

 The Funding Calculator system enhances the CRM Loan Management System by providing: